Self-employment income tax basics

 • If your net-earnings are less than $400, you may still have to file a return if certain other filing requirements are met.

-• If you’re not sure how to accurately calculate self-employment tax or how much to save for self-employment tax, consider reaching out to an Ameriprise financial advisor.
-They can partner with your tax professional.
+• If you’re not sure how to accurately calculate self-employment tax or how much to save for self-employment tax, consider reaching out to your tax professional.

 What are quarterly tax payments?